Contents

 📏 Height and spread

-Most coreopsis form upright, bushy clumps of moderate size.
-Typical garden varieties grow around 18 to 24 inches (45 to 60 cm) tall, with a similar spread of about 12 to 24 inches (30 to 60 cm).
-Dwarf cultivars may stay under 1 foot, while a few species, like tall tickseed (Coreopsis tripteris), can reach 3 to 4 feet in height.
-The plants branch to create mounded forms studded with multiple flower heads.
-Some types, such as threadleaf coreopsis, can slowly expand by rhizomes or self-seeding, but they are not invasive and spread at a modest pace.
-Stems are generally thin but sturdy, so these perennials usually do not require staking.
-Their medium height makes coreopsis a versatile choice that mixes well with other similarly sized flowers in beds and borders.
+Most Coreopsis grow as upright, bushy clumps.
+Many garden varieties reach about 18 to 24 inches (45 to 60 cm) tall and spread 12 to 24 inches (30 to 60 cm).
+Dwarf selections stay under 12 inches (30 cm), while tall tickseed (Coreopsis tripteris) can stretch to 3 to 4 feet (90 to 120 cm).
+Plants branch into a loose mound dotted with many flower heads.
+Some, such as threadleaf coreopsis, slowly widen by short rhizomes or self-seeding, but they usually spread at a gentle pace.
+Stems are slender but fairly sturdy, so staking is rarely needed, and the medium size mixes easily into beds and borders.

 ☀️ Light